AliceO2Group/QualityControl/doc/PostProcessing.md

 ### The ReferenceComparatorTask class

-This task draws a given set of plots in comparison with their corresponding references, both as superimposed histograms and as current/reference ratio histograms.
+This post-processing task draws a given set of plots in comparison with their corresponding references, both as superimposed histograms and as current/reference ratio histograms.

 #### Configuration